Season of Annunciation: Assyrian tradition

 Assyrians in the SOC (namely from Tur Abdin) maintain unique traditions in honor of the season of Suboro.
 This tradition, also called Suboro, takes place annually on March 25.
 A cultural/culinary tradition involves kneading unleavened dough and sprinkling grains on top; the daughter of the family then puts white and red yarn in the shape of the Cross on the dough before walking around town.
 During the making of the dough, families will also sing a hymn, The Bread of Life is Mine.
 All the available grains in the house will be added to the dough when cooking.
 The dough is then taken to the roof of the house and left to sit while hymns are sung; after church service, the bread is placed under the Bible and then served to the congregation.

 The white and red yarn are also used to create wristbands, representing the interwined nature of the humanity (red) and divine resurrection (white) of Christ.
-The wristbands by themselves represent the appearance of the Archangel Gabriel to the Virgin Mary, and have theological significance in the relationship between Dyophysitism and Monophysitism.
+The wristbands by themselves represent the appearance of the Archangel Gabriel to the Virgin Mary.
 Some bracelets also include black yarn, which can represent either the death of Christ or combine with the other colors to represent the Holy Spirit.
 The wristbands are worn until Easter, but they may also be worn until the Christmas holiday.
 Sometimes, the wristbands are burned under a pot of rice pudding.

 Suboro is additionally practiced by Yazidis and the Mhallami, an Arabic-speaking ethnic group theorized to have Assyrian origins; the Mhallami create blue and white bracelets called Basımbar.
 The tradition is not as prominent among Mhallami compared to Assyrians, but is celebrated by a few today.
 Yazidis make bracelets on a special day during the year with additional green and yellow colors, and hang it on several objects like cars and houses, as well as their wrists.
 Another tradition from the Balkans, known as Martenitsa, is similar to Suboro.